Mowbray Park: History

 Mowbray Park is one of the oldest municipal parks in North East England.

 The roots of Mowbray Park date back to the 1830s, when a health inspector recommended building a leafy area in the town after Sunderland recorded the first cholera epidemic in 1831.
 A grant of £750 was provided by the Government to buy a £2,000 plot of land from the Mowbray family for a new park.

 Work on Mowbray Park – then known as The People's Park – began in the mid-1850s, incorporating a former limestone quarry set within what was known as Building Hill.
 It appears that spoil heaps were shaped and mounded to create distinctive paths amongst steep sided hummocks.
 The effect was to afford the Victorian user plenty of opportunity to perambulate within a relatively small green area.

-The park was opened by John Candlish, Lord Mayor MP of Sunderland on 21 May 1857.
+The park was opened by John Candlish, later Mayor of and MP for Sunderland, on 21 May 1857.

 On the day of the park's opening on 12 May 1857, shops closed early as thousands of people flocked to attend the ceremony.
 An extension to Mowbray Park, from the railway cutting to Borough Road, was opened on 11 July 1866.